 Brennan Clay, a dedicated Dallas-based attorney, is passionate about safeguarding the rights of individuals against powerful corporate entities.
 Born and raised in Dallas, Brennan pursued his law career with the drive to champion the cause of those who needed robust representation.
 With a commendable record of trying around 30 personal injury trials over his five-year practice, he has amassed invaluable expertise in the field.
 Brennan completed his BA from Wake Forest University in 2014, graduating cum laude with a double major in Economics and English.
 He went on to earn his J.D. from the University of Oklahoma College of Law in 2017.
 Today, he stands recognized by the Texas Bar and the U.S. District Court for the Northern District of Texas, and is an esteemed member of TTLA, DTLA, and ATAA.
 Beyond the courtroom, Brennan is a fervent enthusiast of barbeque, college football, and the great outdoors, with a penchant for scuba diving and skiing.
 Notably, his dedication has earned him a spot in Texas Lawyer Top Verdicts 2022, securing the 30thhighest Motor Vehicle Collision verdict in Texas for the year as reported by Verdict Search.

 Top Settlements and Verdicts

-Pop-up barrier gate was deployed by electrical contractors into the front of client's car as client entered parking lot of her workplace.
-Company and electrician they fired blamed each other.
-Client suffered a neck injury and a concussion.
+A pop-up barrier gate was erroneously deployed by electrical contractors, impacting the front of our client's car as she entered the parking lot of her workplace.
+The company and the electrician they fired blamed each other.
+Our client suffered a neck injury and a concussion.